BLOOMINGTON, Ill. — Garrett Swingler ’24, a first-year computer science major and

 “It is awesome hearing about the great support system Illinois Wesleyan’s alumni have

-school,” Swingler said.
+for the school,” Swingler said.
 “I found it quite shocking to hear that the Associates have

 given back $1.1 million over the past two years to support students like me.”